Search⌘ K

 Expectations from the interviewee

-In a typical parking lot system, there are several components each with specific constraints and requirements.
-The following section provides an overview of some major expectations the interviewer will want an interviewee to discuss in more detail during the interview.
+A typical parking lot system has several components, each with specific constraints and requirements.
+The following section provides an overview of some major expectations the interviewer will want an interviewee to discuss in more detail.

 Payment flexibility